moh-hassan/odata2poco/README.md

 |AppVeyor                    |Windows      |[![Build status](https://ci.appveyor.com/api/projects/status/sjaqqu70ex31n8se?svg=true)](https://ci.appveyor.com/project/moh-hassan/odata2poco)|
 |Travis                      |Linux / OS X |[![Build Status](https://travis-ci.org/moh-hassan/odata2poco.svg?branch=master)](https://travis-ci.org/moh-hassan/odata2poco)|

-## Nightly build v3.0.0.207
+## Nightly build v3.0.0-Rc1
 [Download V3.0.0:](https://github.com/moh-hassan/odata2poco/releases)

-**The new Features of V3.0.0:**
+# **The new Features in V3.0.0:** #

- - Maintainance: Migrating to vs2017 and c#7
+-  New: Support NetStandard2.0 and net45
+-  New: .Net Core Global tool  **dotnet-o2pgen** support netcoreapp2.1
- - New: Support colored Console
+-  New: Support Colored Console.
- - New: Support NetStandard2.0,NetStandard1.1 and net45 class library
+-  New: Add attributes
+  -  dm DataMember / DataContract
+  -  db to add Key/Table/Required attributes.
+  -  display attribute
+  -  proto attribute to suport Proto Buffer
+-  Obsolete: Removing these options:
+   - -k and replaced by the option -a key
+   - -json and replaced by -a json
+   - -table and replaced by -a tab
+   - -required and replaced by -a req
+   - Adding more than attribute in one option: -a key json req
+-   Re-factoring Attributes to be added as a plugin based on standard interface.
+-   Maintenance: Migrating to vs2017,  the new SDK project style and c#7+.

 ----------

-## What's news v2.3.0?
-- Dec 21,2017 Add inheritance support by default, v2.3.0.
-Thanks to merijndejonge.

-  Generated class follows inhertance hierarchy of OData feed (unless switched-off by -i option)

-Now, Odata2Poco.CommandLine is available in chocolatey Gallery.

-To install run the command:

-         choco install odata2poco-commandline

 **Features of OData2Poco**